Opera: Pique Dame (The Queen of Spades)

 Herman reveals himself after the countess dozes off, and threatens her with a pistol to get her to reveal the secret of the three cards.
 She dies of fright.
 Liza finally gets home, and thinks that Herman was only using her to get to the countess.
 She asks him to leave.
 Now he is without the secret or the girl – he just can’t catch a break.

 Suddenly the countess’s ghost appears to Herman, telling him that she is compelled to reveal to him the three secret cards: three, seven, ace.
 Herman goes to meet Liza, but is consumed with his newly learned secret instead of with her.
 Feeling abandoned and forlorn, she leaps into the river (well, in this clip she kind of just vanishes) as he hurries off to the gambling hall at 23:20.
-Lots of codependency in these operas . . . it helps the drama along:
+Yes, there’s lots of codependency in these operas, which helps the drama along:

 Herman arrives at the gambling hall, ready to play his secret cards.
 He bets heavily with the three, then the seven, and wins both hands.
 He then bets it all with what he thinks is the ace, but it turns out to be the queen of spades – the countess’s revenge.
 He loses it all and, depending on the version you watch, ends up insane or kills himself.
 Here, at the opera’s mournful conclusion, his comrades pray for his tortured soul.
 This is so moving that Tchaikovsky himself wept as he wrote it – again, perhaps, it was too close to home.
 Listen to it (timestamp 40:20) as you read my closing thoughts on this very personal work.